clairesunstudio/mayflower-docs/docs/guidelines/accessibility.md

 In fact, one may reasonably argue that a great deal of web content cannot be made accessible to individuals with profound cognitive disabilities, no matter how hard the developer tries.
 Some content will always be too complex for certain audiences.
 This is unavoidable.
 Nevertheless, there are still some things that designers can do to increase the accessibility of web content to people with less severe cognitive disabilities.

-Usually, the best advice to help users with cognitive disabilities is to provide information in muliple formats, with a heavy emphasis on visual formats.
+Usually, the best advice to help users with cognitive disabilities is to provide information in multiple formats, with a heavy emphasis on visual formats.
 Even though most web content suffers for a lack of visually-enhanced communicative methods, the take-home message is that no one method is sufficient by itself. **Supplement the information with multiple modes and methods of communication**.

 The main categories of functional cognitive disabilities include deficits or difficulties with: